delafthi/old-dotfiles/nvim/README.md

 ## Dependencies

-- I use the nightly version of neovim.
-However, currently I think the version 0.5 will also do fine.
 - All dependencies and plugins will be installed automatically except tools called from within neovim.
 Such tools are:
   - [fd](https://github.com/sharkdp/fd)